 DO HERBS WORK?

-work.
+they work.
 Herbs are very similar in their action to pharmaceutical drugs.
-They both work chemically in the body due to
+They both work chemically in the body

 - willow bark = aspirin

-Let me encourage you to see a Traditional Chinese Medicine (TCM) doctor for best results and safety.
-They are trained
+me encourage you to see a Traditional Chinese Medicine (TCM) doctor for best results and safety.
+They are trained in medical

-in medical herbs much the same as a pharmacist in pharmaceutical drugs.
-They know chemical make up, what the herbs does, what
+herbs much the same as a pharmacist in pharmaceutical drugs.
+They know chemical make up, what the herbs does, what it will

-it mix with and what it will not.
-The are also able to make a correct diagnosis based on TCM to correctly use the correct
+mix with and what it will not.
+The are also able to make a correct diagnosis based on TCM to correctly use the correct formula.

-what you find at the store.
-These are herbs combined in formulas to cause a specific action in the body much as a drug
+than what you find at the store.
+These are herbs combined in formulas to cause a specific action in the body much as

-these herbs can worsen or create a new health problem as well as interact with medications.
+If used incorrectly these herbs can worsen or create a new health problem as well as interact

-Medicinal herbs are among our oldest medicines and their increasing use in recent years is evidence of public
+herbs are among our oldest medicines and their increasing use in recent years is evidence of public interest in alternatives

-interest in alternatives to conventional medicine.
-The use of herbal medicines and other dietary supplements has increased
+to conventional medicine.
+The use of herbal medicines and other dietary supplements has increased substantially since passage

 Chinese Herbal Medicine